awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

-If more input plaintext MAY become available and there is enough plaintext available to construct a new regular frame, then this operation MUST [construct a regular frame](#construct-a-frame) with the avilable plaintext.
+If more input plaintext MAY become available and there is enough plaintext available to construct a new regular frame, then this operation MUST [construct a regular frame](#construct-a-frame) with the available plaintext.

 If more input plaintext MUST NOT become available and there is exactly enough plaintext bytes available to create one regular frame, then this operation MUST [construct either a final frame or regular frame](#construct-a-frame) with the remaining plaintext.
-If they construct a regular frame, they MUST also construct a empty final frame.
+If they construct a regular frame, they MUST also construct an empty final frame.

 If more input plaintext MUST NOT become available and there are not enough input plaintext bytes available to create a new regular frame,